 All facilities and attractions will have reduced capacity to try to avoid large congregations of people, and enhanced cleaning procedures will be in effect.
 It's unclear how many guests will be allowed into the Magic Kingdom or other parks as they open.
 As a point of reference, when Shanghai Disneyland reopened in early May, it allowed only 20% of the park's usual capacity.

 Everything is subject to closure with limited or no notice at Walt Disney World in Florida.
 As one of Disney's blanket statements explains, "Upon reopening, theme parks, Disney Resort Hotels, restaurants and other offerings may be modified, limited in capacity and subject to availability or closure."

 Dining reservations are not available — in fact, if you already have dining reservations, they've automatically been cancelled — and restaurants and special tours will accommodate fewer guests or possibly be closed altogether.
 Mobile ordering at quick-serve restaurants should be available in abundance when the parks reopen, so that guests can order ahead and pick up food on-the-go.
 Character meet-and-greets are not available, and attractions that draw big crowds, such as parades and fireworks shows, are suspended.

-Disney’s FastPass+ service, which helps you reserve ride times, and “Extra Magic Hours,” which offer extended hours in the parks for guests of select Disney hotels, are also suspended for the time being.
+Visiting multiple Disney parks on the same day will not be allowed — you're limited to one park per day.
+Disney's FastPass+ service, which helps you reserve ride times, and "Extra Magic Hours," which offer extended hours in the parks for guests of select Disney hotels, are also suspended for the time being.

 Cashless (and contactless) payments are being strongly encouraged throughout Disney World.
 In addition to paying via debit card, credit card, or gift card, Disney guests can use mobile wallet payments or "MagicBands," which allow you to charge food and souvenirs to your Disney Resort hotel room.